oliver32767/cork/readme.md

 Setting and Getting State
 ----------------------------
-Cork comes with a built in mechanism for setting and retrieving state data from a running cork service.
+Cork comes with a built in mechanism for setting and retrieving the state of a running cork service from another process.
-This data is organized in a key value pair dictionary, accessible from within your service code by importing `cork.state`.
+This state data is organized in a key/value pair dictionary, accessible from within your service code by importing `cork.state`.
 This enables you to configure your service on the fly and can also be used to coordinate the state of your service with an external process
 (useful for automated tests which may need to verify request content, for example).